ethan201not404/Math-Mentorship-2024/README.md

 - Provide students with the opportunity to become directly involved in mathematics.
 - Require each student to create and present a research poster project by the end of the program.

-## Guide and Consent

-This guide serves to welcome you to the program and provide guidelines for your mentorship experience.
-Please ensure you complete the one-page consent form at the end of this guide and return it to the department before the program begins.

 ## Timeline